Welcome to the Dragon Quest I & II HD-2D Remake Trophy Guide & Roadmap!

 As for the scroll based spells/abilities, you can follow the Dragon Quest I & II HD-2D Remake Collectible Guide to find their locations.

 In DQII, you’ll have a party this time around.
 So, multiple party members can learn the some of the same abilities from scrolls.
 That does not matter for this Trophy.
 You can teach the scrolls to whoever you’d like.
 Also, there are some scrolls that have multiple locations.
 You do not need to collect every one of the same scroll.
 This Trophy just requires that every ability is learned at least once.
 As an example, there are multiple Crackle scrolls in the game, but you only need to get one and teach it.
 You don’t need every Crackle scroll.
+The one exception to this is the Power Puff-Puff scroll.
+You will need to have two of those.
+The reason for that is that the two characters who can learn it will use it in different ways.
+So, you’ll need to get that from Xenlon twice.

 Hero of Midenhall